 Social Media Marketing

-Choosing the Right Channels for Your B2B Social Media Strategy
+Choosing the Right Channels for Your B2B Social Media Marketing Strategy

-Platforms such as LinkedIn, Facebook, and Twitter offer an excellent opportunity for you to connect more closely with your B2B organization’s target audience.
+Platforms such as LinkedIn, Facebook, and YouTube offer an excellent opportunity for you to connect more closely with your B2B organization’s target audience.

-Social media marketing is all about putting the right content in front of the right people at the right time.
+Social media marketing is all about putting the right content in front of the right people at the right time, serving as an integral part of any organization’s digital marketing efforts.
 For this reason, your B2B organization’s social media strategy should focus on increasing impressions and engagement on the platforms your audience regularly visits.

-However, deciding on which platforms you should spend your time and resources on can be challenging — especially as the social media landscape changes from year to year and even from month to month.
+However, deciding which platforms you should spend your time and resources on can be challenging—especially as the social media landscape changes from year to year and even from month to month.

 In this article, we’ll outline a few of the most common platforms B2B organizations use to connect with their audiences online.
-Note, however, that your social media strategy should largely focus on providing valuable, timely information to your customers and other stakeholders.
+Note, however, that your social media strategy should primarily focus on providing valuable, timely information to your customers, and other stakeholders.

 Often, publishing a smaller number of strategically planned posts is better than blasting content across the web.
-For this reason, you should always define the “why” of your social media marketing plan before posting anything to your organization’s social media channels.
+For this reason, you should always define the “why” of your B2B social media marketing plan before posting anything to your organization’s social media platforms.

 Key Takeaways